LuxSalgado/LuxSalgado/README.md

 <h1 align="center">Hi 👋, I'm Luis Salgado</h1>
+<p style="text-align:justify"><h3 align="center">A full stack developer currently living in Venezuela.
+Right now I am finishing my university degree in Computer Engineering, and I am looking to learn more about this wonderful world of software.
+I like retro video games and technology.
+I am passionate about learning about languages, cultures, geography, and history.
+Welcome!</h3></p>
 <h3 align="center">A full stack developer currently living in Venezuela.
 Right now I am finishing my university degree in Computer Engineering, and I am looking to learn more about this wonderful world of software.
 I like retro video games and technology.
 I am passionate about learning about languages, cultures, geography, and history.
 Welcome!</h3>

 > A full stack developer currently living in Venezuela.
 Right now I am finishing my university degree in Computer Engineering, and I am looking to learn more about this wonderful world of software.
 I like retro video games and technology.
 I am passionate about learning about languages, cultures, geography, and history.
 Welcome!